-The core vaccines are required for all cats.
+Core vaccines are required for all cats.
 These vaccines protect against diseases that are highly contagious and fatal.
 The core vaccines also have minimal adverse effects on cats.

-The four essential vaccines include:
+The two essential vaccines for cats are:

 - Feline calicivirus

-- Panleukopenia or feline distemper
+- Feline panleukopenia virus or feline distemper

 The FVRCP vaccine

-Non-core Cat Vaccines
+Non-Core Cat Vaccines

 Your fur baby may need extra vaccines depending on the prevalence of illness in your area and the amount of time they spend outdoors.
 These shots are non-core vaccines.
 Some of the most common ones include:

-- Chlamydia – This shot protects your cat from Chlamydia, a bacterial infection that leads to conjunctivitis.
+- Chlamydia: This shot protects your cat from chlamydia, a bacterial infection that leads to conjunctivitis.
 This shot is sometimes part of the FVRCP vaccine.

 Do Cat Vaccines Have Severe Side Effects?

-The effects of these vaccines on your cat are often mild, and they occur in only about 0.5 percent of all the vaccinated cats.
+The effects of these vaccines on your cat are often mild, and they occur in only about 0.5 percent of all vaccinated cats.
 Death and other adverse outcomes are extremely rare.
 If your cat has no history of vaccine reactions, they will likely be okay.